Bathtub Cleaning Tips

 I love mine and I’ve had it for years.
-I don’t remember where I bought it and there is no name on it; people still email me asking where to get one and I could never find one, but now I see Mr. Clean Magic Reach All in One Bathroom Cleaning Tool is a similiar product that I can point you to.
+I don’t remember where I bought it and there is no name on it; people still email me asking where to get one and I could never find one, but now I see you can purchase similar products on Amazon.

 Sponge or Scrubber

 If you don’t have one of those tools, you will have to use a larger household sponge, bend over and do it the old fashioned way.
 After going over the surface completely, rinse thoroughly and check for stubborn areas.

 First pick up and put away all your bottles of shampoo and conditioner, soap, etc. Your work will be easier and faster if these things are out of the way.

 - Before you start the heavy scrubbing, wet the bathtub down and sprinkle or spray the detergent and water cleaner.

 - Then lightly scrub at the heavily grimed up areas of the tub.

 - Now let your cleaner sit on the dirt and grime and allow it to work for 10 minutes or so.
 This way the detergent can begin breaking down the grime.